vitorpereiraa/master-thesis/README.md

 LaTeX is available for many systems including Windows, Linux and Mac OS X. Check the webpage for the LaTex project for more information: <https://latex-project.org/ftp.html>.

 Make sure you have the following tools installed: **pdflatex**, **makeglossaries**, **biber**, **latexmk**.

+**NOTE: The Makefile works for Linux and MacOs; Windows users are recommended to use Overleaf, or build manually**

 ### LaTeX Packages Needed